davidearl/jcomma/README.md

 (#huseapi)
 ### Via API

-Do a multipart-encoded POST to /jcomma.php, providing the CSV file as 'csv' and the specification as 'spec', a JSON string encoding all the options, as shown below, in a single POST parameter.
+Do a multipart-encoded POST to /jcomma.php, providing the CSV file as 'csv' and the specification as 'spec', a JSON string encoding all the options, <a href='#hspec'>as shown below</a>, in a single POST parameter.
 For example:

         curl -F "spec=@spec.json" -F "csv=@my.csv" "https://jcomma.savesnine.info/jcomma.php"